TEXT-S&P summary: Bouygues S.A.

 S&P base-case operating scenario

-For 2012, our base-case scenario includes a mid-to-high single digit drop in the group’s EBITDA caused by a likely sharp contraction in the telecoms segment after the recent entry of a fourth mobile operator in France.
-In addition, we believe subsequent price pressures will materially reduce average revenues per user in the wireless division.
+For 2012, our base-case scenario includes a mid-to-high single digit drop in the group’s EBITDA caused by a likely sharp contraction in the telecom segment after the recent entry of a fourth mobile operator in France.
+In addition, we believe subsequent price pressures should materially reduce average revenues per user in the wireless division.

-For 2013, we anticipate continued supportive conditions in construction activities, which could more than offset the impact of possible further EBITDA erosion in telecoms, thereby potentially leading to a turnaround in group EBITDA.
+For 2013, we anticipate continued supportive conditions in construction activities, which, this time, could more than offset the impact of possible further EBITDA erosion in telecoms, thereby potentially leading to a turnaround in group EBITDA.

 S&P base-case cash flow and capital-structure scenario

-We anticipate shrinking free cash flows in 2012, after a drop in 2011, driven by weaker funds from operations (FFO) on the back of lower telecoms EBITDA, and still heavy capital outlays for a second consecutive year mainly owing to the cost of spectrum acquisitions in the telecoms sector.
+We anticipate shrinking free cash flows in 2012, after a drop in 2011, driven by weaker funds from operations (FFO) on the back of lower telecoms EBITDA, and still heavy capital outlays for a second consecutive year mainly owing to the cost of spectrum acquisitions.

+Consequently, discretionary cash flow will likely be largely negative at the group level this year after hefty dividends, and credit metrics will likely deteriorate significantly.

 In addition, we expect the fully adjusted FOCF-to-debt ratio to fall to modest levels this year given the impact of the spectrum cost, but to rebound thereafter.